 Subaru Outback manuals

-Subaru Outback: Disarming the system
+Subaru Outback (BR): Disarming the system

 Briefly press the “less than 2 seconds) on the remote transmitter.
 The driver’s door will unlock, an” button (for